will62794/will62794.github.io/_drafts/2026-01-08-transactional-programming.md

-## Transactional Interfaces
+## Programming with Transactions

 <!-- One key tradeoffs in transactional programming models is the "interactive" vs. "one-shot" or "batch" models.
 The former being naturally the more intuitive and natural way of programming with transactions for a user, but one-shot transactions potentially simplifying concurrency control mechanisms and/or boosting performance and cutting down round-trip latency between the client and server. -->

 If we look at transactions from a programming language perspective, rather than database or execution oriented perspective (e.g. a transaction that executes over many round trip interactions with a server), we can consider host of different models.
-Note that some of these catgeorizations are in terms of the *system* that introduced or uses them rather than , But, it's often that each system will introduce a somewhat custom-tailored or opinionated programming model, so it's useful to look at both underlying models and dominant systems (Spanner, DynamoDB, etc.)
+Note that some of these catgeorizations are in terms of the *system* that introduced or uses them rather than the language or technique itself.
+But, it's often that each system will introduce a somewhat custom-tailored or opinionated programming model, so it's useful to look at both underlying models and dominant systems (Spanner, DynamoDB, etc.)

 ### SQL